Statement of Values

 We strive for a culture of honesty and transparency by keeping members of the department apprised of important departmental issues, seeking the widest possible input, while respecting the need for confidentiality in certain matters.

 Attracting the best students and faculty keeps us on an upward arc of improvement by including the widest possible range of experiences and viewpoints.
-Therefore, we are committed to sustaining an inclusive environment and to increasing the diversity of our department so it better reflects our society.This statement of values and a code of conduct were approved by the faculty, staff, research staff, graduate students, undergraduate students in October, 2016 after a year-long Department-wide conversation organized by the Physics Climate Discussion Steering Committee.
+Therefore, we are committed to sustaining an inclusive environment and to increasing the diversity of our department so it better reflects our society.This statement of values and a code of conduct were approved by the faculty, staff, research staff, graduate students, undergraduate students in October, 2016 after a year-long Department-wide conversation organized by the Diversity Advisory Committee.